Ijwu/Archipelago.RiskOfRain2/README.md

 ## Changelog
 Internal versions are unreleased versions of the mod.
 They are pointed out in the changelog so that I can sort my work and to allow others to follow my progress between releases.

+**2.0**

+* Internal rewrite of most code components.
+    * Most functionality should be the same as before, differences are noted here.
+* New options in the lobby config menu for DeathLink and accent color choice.
+*

 **1.0.2**

 * Update supported Archipelago version to function on current AP source.